 - Decorate your kitchen table for Breakfast!
-I know my kids will love walking downstairs and seeing the table decorated for Valentine’s Day.
-I went to the Dollar store and bought a tablecloth, paper plates, cups, flower petals and Hershey kisses to use as a centerpiece.
-I only spent $10.
+My kids love walking downstairs and seeing the table decorated for Valentine’s Day.
+I typically go to the Dollar store or Target and buy a tablecloth, paper plates, cups, flower petals and Hershey kisses to use as a centerpiece.
+I only spend around $10.
 (I may get some flowers too).
 I’ll probably have a Michael Buble playlist playing to make it extra “cheesy”.
 I’m sure they will hate this when they are older- but it will continue 😉

 - Valentines Breakfast food– I am planning to make pancakes in the shape of hearts and serve with strawberries, whipped cream and chocolate sprinkles.
 Other ideas are pink pancakes (which you can make with beet root powder or beet puree to avoid using dyes- but I have not tried this personally).
 Dunkin Donuts has valentines donut options and Bojangles has heart-shaped Boberry biscuits!